Mr-excaliver/Soulo-Adventure/README.md

 - Double Jump Control : "SPACE"

 **Enemies**
--Melee Enemies walk in a predefined linear path and Attack when Player is Close -Ranged Enemies Move in a circular path.
+- Melee Enemies walk in a predefined linear path and Attack when Player is Close
+- Ranged Enemies Move in a circular path.
 Has Shield that has to be broken first and attacks the Player with Fireballs.

 **Interactables**
--COINs - Collect to increase score
+- COINs - Collect to increase score
--End Gate - Use to go to Next World
+- End Gate - Use to go to Next World
--Health Packs - Use to Regen Health
+- Health Packs - Use to Regen Health

  **UI Control**
--When in game press "ESC" to bring up the PAUSE menu Consisting of Three Options 1.
+- When in game press "ESC" to bring up the PAUSE menu Consisting of Three Options 1.
 Resume 2.Retry 3.
+Menu
-Menu -When in Menu press "LEFT MB" to start the game and press "ESC" to close the game
+- When in Menu press "LEFT MB" to start the game and press "ESC" to close the game